scan-io-git/scan-io/docs/reference/cmd-to-html.md

 When `--required` is set (or detected from env vars):
 - Findings are split into "Required to fix" and "Recommended" sections in the findings list and TOC.
 - A "Required" filter pill appears in the summary bar.
-- Each expanded finding card shows a notice banner explaining why the finding is required.
+- Each expanded finding card shows a notice banner explaining why the finding is required or recommended.
 - The TOC groups findings by priority (Required first) before severity.
+- A severity listed without a threshold: all matching findings are Required, confidence is not consulted.
-- Findings with no confidence score are treated as fully confident and are required if their severity matches.
+- A severity listed with a threshold: findings with no confidence signal are treated as fully confident (Required); findings with a score below the threshold are Recommended.

 When `--required` is absent, the report is identical to the default — no Required/Recommended distinction.